pascaldekloe/colfer/README.md

 number of miliseconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.

-The data for types `string` and `blob` is prefixed with a varint size declaration.
+The data for types `text` and `binary` is prefixed with a varint size declaration.